FAQs

 I am using FCVS.
 What else do I need to submit?

-FCVS only collects what are called "core credentials".
-These are the documents that will not change such as medical school and postgraduate training, ECFMG status, and licensing exam scores.
-You will need to request license verifications and we also ask that you submit copies of your medical diploma, postgraduate training certificates, ECFMG certificate, and ABMS/AOA board specialty certificates, if applicable.
+FCVS only collects what are called "core credentials" - documents that will not change such as medical school and postgraduate training, ECFMG status, and licensing exam scores.
+You will still need to submit copies of ABMS/AOA board specialty certificates, if applicable.
 A National Practitioner Data Bank report is also included as part of the FCVS packet.
+For more information on what needs to be submitted as part of your application, please view the Application Instructions

 What is the best way for me to check the status of my application?